Help Braelyn Beat Brain Cancer

 February 23rd, 2024

 Thank you for continuing to pray for Braelyn.
 She is continuing to improve everyday.
-She had a rough go of things after being discharged from Greenville Hospital as she was still recovering from two different infections, surgery, low hemoglobin, and the flu that went through our family.
+She had a rough go of things after being discharged from "Hospital A" as she was still recovering from two different infections, surgery, low hemoglobin, and the flu that went through our family.
 Now, her energy and endurance are significantly improved, she's attending school regularly, she's no longer napping during the day and is enjoying a typical teenage social life with her friends.

 She had her latest MRI and spectroscopy on Monday.
 The anxiety leading up to these scans is just about unbearable.
-We are happy to report that Dr. Burzynski as well as her Duke surgeon (Dr. Vestal) are reporting no noted growth.
+We are happy to report that Dr. Burzynski as well as her surgeon at "Hospital A" are reporting no noted growth.
 Dr. Burzynski is describing the results as "stable disease" with "no new tumor activity."
 This is amazing news and we are so encouraged!
 Now, we increase the dose of her IV medication and add targeted treatments/additional medications.
 She had been unable to start these new medications previously due to the multiple surgeries she has undergone.
 (These new meds interfere with wound healing and are contraindicated when recovering from surgery).
 Her incision from her most recent surgery is well healed and she will be starting these new medications next week.
 Please pray that she tolerates these new medications well and they allow for complete remission.

 Some exciting things are happening!